jimhuaang/qsfs-boost/README.md

   option, e.g. *-L=INFO*.
   - You can log messages to console by specifying forground option *-f*.
   - You can also log messages to log file by specifying log dir option *-l*, e.g.
   *-l=/path/to/logdir/*.
-The default location where the logs are stored is */opt/qsfs/qsfs_log/*.
+The default location where the logs are stored is */tmp/qsfs_log/*.
 - Debugging:
   - You can turn on debug message to log by specifying debug option *-d*, this option will also enable FUSE debug mode.
   - You can turn on debug message from libcurl by specifying option *-U*.
-- Thread Pooled Executor:
-  - Submit tasks to run synchronously or asynchronously.
-  - Every HTTP request to QingStor through SDK is handled through executor.
-  - Operations which is time-consuming and do not need instant response could be handle through exectuor asynchronously, such as list objects when entering a directory, rename directory, delete file, upload file, etc. This is default behaviour, you can turn off such behaviour by enable qsfs single thread option *-S*.
 - Retry strategy:
   - You can specify the retry times to retry a faild transaction by *-r* option.
-  - The retry strategy defaults to exponential backoff.
 - Request Timeout:
-  - This value determines the length of time, in milliseconds, to wait before timing out a request.
+  - This value determines the length of time, in seconds, to wait before timing out a request.
-  - For these requests which is not time-consuming, such as head a file, make an empty file, make a folder, delete a file, etc., a default time-out (in milliseconds) value is set (500 ms by default).
-You can increase this value by option *-R*.
-  - For these requests which is time-consuming, the request time-out will be evaluated dependently, e.g. if you need to transfer large files, the time-out will be depend on the file size and the time-out value set by option *-R*.
-- Security:
-  - By default, access to the mount directory is restricted to the user who mounted qsfs.
 - User-specified regions
   - You can sepcify the zone or region by option *-z*, e.g. *-z=sh1a*, default is pek3a.
   You must ensure the qinstor service you want is availabe in the region you configure.